Seoul and Busan by train

 Insadong (Antique Street)

-Tons of traditional souvenir shops, art galleries, little restaurants and street food, Take time to just wander around.
-While in the area, try Min’s Club: Jongno-gu Gyeongun-dong 66-7 A fusion of Korean and European cuisine housed in historical home.
+Tons of traditional souvenir shops, art galleries, little restaurants, and street food, Take time to just wander around.
+While in the area, try Min’s Club: Jongno-gu Gyeongun-dong 66-7 A fusion of Korean and European cuisine housed in a historical home.

 Where to stay in Seoul

 A grand hotel in every sense with a fantastic restaurant and a huge golden lobby to match.
 The rooms are spacious and geared for business travelers with a good desk and plenty of outlets.
 The beds were sumptuous.
 It is located in the heart of the city.

 Where to stay in Inchon ( closer to the airport)